Elmbridge Private Sector Landlords’ Forum

-The Forum is a great opportunity for you to get together and network with other local landlords, while discussing issues such as the implementation of Universal Credit, the expansion of HMO licensing, the Council’s new enforcement policy and the availability of grants and loans to bring empty properties back into use.
+The Forum gave local landlords a great opportunity to get together and network with other landlords, while discussing issues such as the implementation of Universal Credit, the expansion of HMO licensing, the Council’s new enforcement policy and the availability of grants and loans to bring empty properties back into use.

 Private Rented Sector News